gpimenta42/42cursus/exam_rank2/README.md

-Here are the programs / functions i created to practice for exam-rank-2 at 42School 🤓

-They are sorted by topic and in ascending order of difficulty.
+Exes sorted by topic and in ascending order of difficulty.

 ### String manipulation
 (including malloc, and structs)